juliangut/slim-exception/README.md

     : new ErrorHandler($callableResolver, $responseFactory, new Negotiator());

 // Add Error Middleware
-$errorMiddleware = $app->addErrorMiddleware($displayErrorDetails, false, false);
+$errorMiddleware = $app->addErrorMiddleware($inDevelopment, true, true);
 $errorMiddleware->setDefaultErrorHandler($errorHandler);

 // ...

 $app->run();
 ```

-### Renderers

-* `Html` responds to text/html and application/xhtml+xml content types
-* `Json` responds to application/json, text/json and application/x-json content types
-* `Text` responds to text/plain content type
-* `Xml` responds to application/xml, text/xml and application/x-xml content types

 ### Whoops

-Development environment deserves a better, more informative error handling.
+Developers deserve a better and more informative error handling while in development environment

 [Whoops](https://github.com/filp/whoops) is a great tool for this purpose and its usage is integrated in this package.
 There is an special Whoops error handler which can be used as default exception handler for development

+Given Whoops renderers are meant for development displayErrorDetails argument on `Slim\Interfaces\ErrorRendererInterface::__invoke` won't be considered and stacktrace will always be displayed

 The example of how to include Whoops error handler is in the code above

-**_Consider requiring Whoops and var-dumper in production as well to benefit from better and richer stack traces in logs_**
+_Consider requiring Whoops and var-dumper in production as well to benefit from better and richer stack traces inside logs_

 For you to use this handler you'll need to require whoops first.
 Additionally symfony's var-dumper plays nice with whoops so require it too